 Perspectives on a Flat Surface

-John Wardle Architects’ winning design for the Australian Tapestry Workshop’s inaugural Tapestry Design Prize for Architects will be produced for the proposed Phoenix Gallery in Sydney.
+John Wardle Architects’ winning design for the Australian Tapestry Workshop’s inaugural Tapestry Design Prize for Architects was produced for the new Phoenix Gallery in Sydney.
 The design, entitled Perspectives on a Flat Surface, was awarded joint first prize in 2015, along with a design by Kristin Green (director of KGA Architecture) with Michelle Hamer entitled Long Term Parking.

-Following the competition last year, John Wardle Architects, on behalf of the Australian Tapestry Workshop, approached arts philanthropist Judith Neilson AM for a donation to help fund the making of the tapestry.
+Following the competition in 2015, John Wardle Architects, on behalf of the Australian Tapestry Workshop, approached arts philanthropist Judith Neilson AM for a donation to help fund the making of the tapestry.
 The practice is currently designing a new art gallery, performance space and garden for Neilson with Durbach Block Jaggers, artist Janet Laurence and timber craftsman Khai Liew.

 “We approached Judith thinking that she may wish to donate some money towards it,” said John Wardle.
 “She decided to fund the whole thing, which is an extraordinary act of generosity.”
 The tapestry design plays on the relationship between architectural interior as an enclosure and tapestry as a surface.